kevin218/Eureka/docs/source/ecf.rst

 ``Name    Value    Free    PriorPar1    PriorPar2    PriorType``

 ``Name`` defines the specific parameter being fit for.
 Available options are:
-   - Transit and Eclipse Parameters
+   - BATMAN Transit and Eclipse Parameters
       - ``rp`` - planet-to-star radius ratio, for the transit models.
       - ``fp`` - planet-to-star flux ratio, for the eclipse models.
-   - Orbital Parameters
+   - BATMAN/Starry Orbital Parameters
       - ``per`` - orbital period (in days)
       - ``t0`` - transit time (in the same units as your input data - most likely BMJD_TDB)
       - ``time_offset`` - (optional), the absolute time offset of your time-series data (in days)